peterzieba/5Vpld/linux-workflow/README.md

 5vcomp your-project.PLD</code>

 This should generate a bunch of files and most crucially, a .JED file if everything works properly.

+See the [examples folder](../examples) for some simple .PLD files to make sure everything is working properly.

 # Misc
 These files make it easier to handle file associations and their usual actions when using a GUI filemanager: